hcwong/cs3245hw4/README.txt

 Workload

-The team split work objectively, with one person working on overall architecture (such as the functional skeleton), one on Rocchio Algorithm, one on Query Expension via
+The team split work objectively, with one person focusing on overall architecture (such as the functional skeleton), one on Rocchio Algorithm, one on Query Expension via
 Manual Thesaurus, and one on documentation.
 Moreover, we overlap and check on one anothers' parts.

 == Files included with this submission ==